ismailuddin/fplc-chromatogram/README.md

 The main advantages of this tool are:
 * Generating a plot with gridlines which correspond to the fractions, rather than regular divisions of the x-axis.
-* (**Forthcoming feature**) Plotting actual molar concentrations on the secondary y-axis, in place of the percentage of buffer B.
+* Plotting actual molar concentrations on the secondary y-axis, in place of the percentage of buffer B.

 #### Dependencies
 - Python 2.7